Departments providing services remotely. Building access limited. Check uml.edu/alert for more info.

 Education and research focused on improving the lives of those with Autism Spectrum Disorder.

 Autism Spectrum Disorder (ASD) is a neurological disorder, typically diagnosed before the age of three that affects the individual’s ability to communicate, develop language, form social relationships, and respond appropriately to their environment.

-Recent estimates of prevalence report rates in the U.S. are as high as 1 in every 45 children.
+Recent estimates of prevalence report rates in the U.S. are as high as 1 in every 45 children ("Washington Post" article, 11/13/15).
 ASD is recognized as a current national crisis and considerable effort is being focused on improving the lives of those affected.

-The mission of the UMass Lowell Center for Autism Research and Education is to establish UMass Lowell as a regional and national center for ASD research, to educate our students and the public concerning issues relevant to the autism community, and to partner with local agencies to help improve the lives of those with ASD and their families.
+The mission of the UMass Lowell Center for Autism Research and Education is to educate our students and the public concerning issues of importance to the autism community.

 Americans with an ASD